aubreyrjones/mutagen/README.md

   go with the flow--without risk of drowning.
 Throw fun problems at your PCs without needing to pre-balance everything.
 Find out what happens along with them!

+# Raw Mutagen

+While Mutagen shines with custom playbooks, you can run a dope-ass game with just the vanilla Meta and Common Mutagen playbooks, without any specialized moves.
+These core playbooks define rules in terms of a few universal concepts and narrative goals that apply to most RPG scenarios, not in terms of what a character can specifically do.

+In a Raw Mutagen game, each PC mostly has access to the same powers and resources as the others--however you define that in your world.
+PCs can grow and get better at doing stuff with those powers, but they don't have moves that would let them defy reality differently than other PCs.
+Basically, they do whatever people (or whatever) can do in your world to drive a story forward.
+If that's driving oxen or a spaceship, it doesn't matter much for the rules.

+This works great playing "mundane" games, no matter what that means in your world.
+If your PCs are "regular" acid-spitting trans-Plutonian gene truckers, Raw Mutagen will take you to the stars.
+You need specialized moves or playbook sections when different PCs gain access to significantly different or unique in-game powers.
+They define the exceptions to your norm.

 # Playing with Mutagen